bintoro/overloading.py/README.md

 2. Pick the function that accepts the most arguments to fill its regular parameter slots.
 3. In case of a tie, pick the function whose signature contains the greatest number of type annotations.
 4. In case of a tie, pick the function whose signature contains the greatest number of required parameters.
-5. In case of a tie, pick the function with the most explicit signature in terms of inheritance (i.e., one that specifies a subclass rather than a superclass).
+5. In case of a tie, pick the function that provides the most explicit match in terms of inheritance (i.e., one that specifies a subclass rather than a superclass).
 6. In case of a tie, one of the matches must be the default implementation, so pick the one that is not.

-Note that even though optional arguments are ignored when assessing signature uniqueness, they do count when looking at the number of matching arguments.